Skip to main content

 Click here for a video guided demo

-Create the Access Control List
+Create the Access Control List (if required)

 1. Log into Catalyst 9800 Wireless Controller.